Cyber Security and DW Spectrum

 Bug fixes and detection of possible exploits are regularly assessed by our software developers.
 The DW Spectrum IPVMS platform includes a default option for informing users when an update has been released and is available for installation, ensuring that the system is protected and kept up to date.

-DW Spectrum utilizes a variety of system communication protection methods for use on both secure (private, LAN/WAN/VPN) and unsecure networks (Internet).
+DW Spectrum utilizes a variety of system communication protection methods for use on both secure (private, LAN/WAN/VPN) and unsecured networks (Internet).

 DW Spectrum System Owners and Administrators have the option to encrypt the recorded video archive so that recorded video can only be viewed when using the DW Spectrum Desktop Client, DW Spectrum Mobile Client, or with the Web Admin.